Chinese Incense History: The Golden Middle Ages Part II (Song and Yuan dynasties)

 The Yuan Dynasty: Continuity through Change

 The Mongol-led Yuan dynasty (1271–1368) adopted much of Song culture.
-As scholar-officials withdrew from politics, they turned wholly to the arts.
-Incense remained central in their studios and the palace alike—bridging Mongol power with Chinese refinement, and preparing the ground for Ming revival.
+As scholar-officials withdrew from politics, they focused on arts and culture.
+Incense remained central in both their studios and the palace—bridging Mongol power with Chinese refinement, setting the stage for the Ming revival.

 Explore More Fragrance Journeys